 Cicero is a larger medium-sized town located in the state of Illinois.
 With a population of 80,796 people and 16 constituent neighborhoods, Cicero is the tenth largest community in Illinois.
-Cicero has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Cicero has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Cicero is generally considered to be a blue-collar town.
-42.63% of the Cicero workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cicero, you'll notice that it is more blue-collar than most other communities in America.
+42.63% of Cicero’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cicero is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Cicero who work in office and administrative support (10.99%), food service (9.66%), and sales jobs (9.11%).

 Although the majority of commuting trips in the town are by private automobile, Cicero is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Cicero area by reducing both traffic and air pollution.